 History of Mission San Fernando: 1827 to Present Day

-The San Fernando Valley was first discovered by the Portola expedition in 1769, but it wasn't until 1797 that San Fernando Mission was established.
-In the late 1790s, Father Lasuen, successor to Father Serra, wanted to close the gaps in the El Camino Real, and he established four missions in four months, including San Fernando Mission.
+The Spanish first discovered the San Fernando Valley in 1769.
+In the late 1790s, Father Lasuen, successor to Father Serra, wanted to close the gaps in the El Camino Real.
+In 1797, he established four missions in four months, including San Fernando Mission.

-Francisco Reyes, mayor of the Los Angeles pueblo, claimed the best spot in the area.
-He had acquired rights to the land shortly after Los Angeles was founded, and he raised cattle there.
-Some say Reyes got his land from the king and had to be forcibly evicted while others say he had only been using the land and gave it up gracefully.
+Francisco Reyes, mayor of the Los Angeles pueblo, owned the best land in the area.
+He got rights to the property shortly after Los Angeles was founded, and he raised cattle there.
+Some historians say Reyes got his land from the king and he was thrown off it.
+Others say he had only been using the land and gave it up gracefully.

-The San Fernando Mission church was completed within two months after the dedication, and there were already more than 40 neophytes here.
-Because it was so close to the Los Angeles pueblo, there was a market for their goods.
+The San Fernando Mission church was completed within two months after the dedication, and by then, more than 40 neophytes lived there.

 By 1804, nearly 1,000 Indians lived at San Fernando Mission.
-By 1806, they were raising cattle and producing hides, leather good, tallow, and cloth.
+By 1806, they were raising cattle and producing hides, leather goods, tallow, and cloth.

 San Fernando Mission from 1810-1830

-In 1810, work began on the convento, but it took twelve years to complete it.
+In 1810, work began on the convento (priest's residence).
+It took twelve years to complete it.

-After 1811, the San Fernando Mission native population began to decline, and productivity was threatened.
-By 1812, there were too few workers to farm the produce required for the military in Los Angeles.
-When an earthquake damaged the buildings in 1812, there were not enough workers to make the repairs.
+After 1811, the native population began to decline, and productivity was threatened.
+By 1812, there were not enough workers to farm the produce required for the military in Los Angeles.
+When an earthquake damaged the buildings in 1812, there were not enough people to do the repairs.

-Mexico gained its independence from Spain in 1822.
-In the California province, there were struggles to control the land.
+Mexico gained independence from Spain in 1822.
+In the California province, people fought to control the mission land.
 A few Indians in the valley received land grants, but most of the surviving Indians remained dependent on the San Fernando Mission.

 When Mexican Governor Echeandia arrived in 1827, Spanish Father Ibarra was in charge.
-Father Ibarra refused to renounce his allegiance to Spain, but the Mexican government let him stay there because they couldn't find anyone else to run the operations.
+Ibarra refused to give up his allegiance to Spain, but the Mexican government let him stay there because they couldn't find anyone else to run the operations.

 Secularization at San Fernando Mission

-Starting in the 1830s, the California officials began confiscating mission lands, although they usually left the buildings under the control of the church.
+Starting in the 1830s, the California officials began taking over mission lands.
+They usually left the buildings under the control of the church.
 From 1834 to 1836, most of the Indians stayed.
-The rest looked for work in Los Angeles or joined relatives and friends who were still living in the nearby hills.
+The rest of them looked for work in Los Angeles or joined relatives and friends who were still living in the nearby hills.

 In 1835, Father Ibarra left because he could not tolerate the secularization.
 In 1842, gold was discovered on a nearby ranch.
-The area was overrun with prospectors.
-A rumor that the missionaries had been prospecting gold for years drew the gold-seekers to the church, and they dug up the floor looking for buried treasure.
-This digging continued into the early 1900s.
+Prospectors overran the area.
+A rumor that the missionaries had been prospecting gold for years drew prospector to the church.
+They dug up the floor looking for buried treasure.

-The struggle between northern and southern Californians over the land intensified.
-In February 1845, two armed groups met at the Cahuenga Pass.
+The fight between northern and southern Californians to control the land got worse.
+In February 1845, two armed groups met at the Cahuenga Pass between the San Fernando Valley and Los Angeles.
 They shot at each other for half a day, but the only casualties were two horses and a wounded mule.
-The northerners left, and Pio Pico became the new governor of California.
+The northerners gave up and left.
 In 1845, Governor Pio Pico leased the land to his brother Andres for $1,200 a year.